-For covered services that have a benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service.
-The cost of non-covered services or services that exceed a benefit limitation do not count toward the out-of-pocket maximum for your plan.
+For covered services that have a benefit limitation, you pay the full cost of any services you get after you have used up your benefit for that type of covered service.
+The amount you pay once the benefit limit has been reached will not count toward your out-of-pocket maximum.
+You can call Member Services when you want to know how much of your benefit limit you have already used.